Import One Stop Shop (IOSS) FAQs

 A small IOSS logo will be visible on labels – although this is there, for us and for the majority of postal authorities, this is not the way we/they will identify IOSS items as that is done via the IOSS number provided in pre-advice data.

 Do I need a landed cost calculation for all IOSS solutions?

-If you’re registering yourself or using the Deloitte solution, a landed cost calculator integrated into your checkout is necessary.
+If you’re registering yourself a landed cost calculator integrated into your checkout is necessary.

-If you’re using the Taxamo solution, it isn’t and they will manage calculation and filing of tax for you.
+If you’re using a third party solution such as Taxamo they will typically manage the calculation and filing of tax for you.
 Please discuss this with them directly